 Rwanda has no appreciable natural resource mineral base.
 The Government of Rwanda has realised that, in order to develop the country, it needs to develop the human resource base in particular in the areas of science and technology.Rwanda United Kingdom Goodwill Organisation (RUGO) is devoted to the advancement of education and training of the people of Rwanda and has undertaken a number of projects to improve life in Rwanda.

-There will also be various photo displays, and an update of, the latest RUGO project to Solar Electrify the Village of Karambi together with an outline of the future plans for additional projects.
+There were various photo displays, and an update on the latest RUGO project to Solar Electrify the Village of Karambi together with an outline of the future plans for additional projects.
 An overview of the Project can be downloaded by clicking here

-Click here to see pictures of the last such event
+Click here to see more pictures of the 2014 event.